The new method is hailed as a promising alternative to treatments involving surgery and radiation. With excellent results.

-Overall, no intestinal complications were reported.
-Most men saw reduced blood antigen markers for prostate cancer.
+Overall, no intestinal complications have been reported.
+Most men have seen reduced antigen markers in the blood for prostate cancer.

 “It is an outpatient procedure with minimal recovery times.
 We have found excellent results in patients, with a dramatic reduction of over 90% in prostate volume and low impotence rates almost without incontinence."